 Olivia Cowell Co-Director, Teacher

-Olivia is an award-winning director, choreographer, and actor who focused her attention on teaching while obtaining her M.A. in Drama from San Francisco State University.
-She joined forces with Aimée Guillot as a teaching artist in 2007 and became co-director of Cafeteria Kids Theater when the organization transitioned into a nonprofit in 2014.
-Local directing credits include: Shakespeare Summer Stroll (Shakespeare Napa Valley and diRosa Center for Contemporary Art), Elf the Musical Jr., All Together Now, Matilda the Musical, Mary Poppins, Shrek the Musical, Roald Dahl's Willy Wonka, Peter Pan, A Chorus Line, Private Eyes, Late: a Cowboy Song, Eternity, Lend Me a Tenor, The Wizard of Oz, Seussical Jr., and Alice in Wonderland.
-Olivia has taught drama to students throughout the Napa Valley.
+Olivia is an award-winning director, and choreographer who focused her attention to teaching when returning to Napa Valley.
+She has directed adult and youth productions with theater companies in the bay area.
+Selected directing credits include: Shakespeare Summer Stroll 2023 & 2021 (Shakespeare Napa Valley and diRosa Center for Contemporary Art), She Kills Monsters, Disney’s Beauty and the Beast, Finding Nemo Jr., Junie B. Jones the Musical Jr., Romeo and Juliet, Elf the Musical Jr., All Together Now, Matilda the Musical, Mary Poppins, Shrek the Musical, Roald Dahl's Willy Wonka, Peter Pan, Private Eyes, A Chorus Line, Late: a Cowboy Song, The Wizard of Oz, Lend Me a Tenor, and Alice in Wonderland.
+Olivia has taught drama throughout Napa Valley to aspiring actors elementary school age to adults.
 Schools and theaters include: Blue Oak Lower and Upper Schools, St. Helena Primary, Napa Christian Campus of Education, Yountville Elementary School, Pueblo Vista Alternative Elementary School, Calistoga Elementary School, Silverado Middle School, Redwood Middle School, Cybermill Technology Inc., Hopper Creek Montessori, Vichy Elementary School, Bel Air Elementary School, Napa Valley Performing Arts Center at Lincoln Theater, The Napa Valley Opera House, and Napa Valley College Performing Arts Center.
-Olivia is also an adjunct faculty member in the Theater Arts Department at Napa Valley College where she teaches a variety of theater courses.
-She has worked as a choreographer throughout her career, having trained with UK-based Royal Academy of Dance in classical ballet.
-Olivia is also trained in contemporary, jazz, and musical theater dance styles.
-As a Napa Valley native, spouse of a theater professional and mother of two young children, she is proud to be an educator in this community.
-Email: firstname.lastname@example.org
+As a faculty member in the Theater Arts Department at Napa Valley College she teaches a variety of theater courses, she is also an Associate Artist with Shakespeare Napa Valley.
+She has a Masters Degree in Drama from San Francisco State University and has worked as achoreographer throughout her career, having trained with UK-based Royal Academy of Dance.
+Olivia has been co-director of Cafeteria Kids Theater since its transition to a non-profit in 2014.
+As a Napa Valley native, spouse of a theater professional and mother of two amazing kids, she is proud to be an arts educator in this community.
+Email: email@example.com

 Vivian McLaughlin Musical Director, Teacher